jacobdensford/jacobdensford.com/projects/new-trpg.md

 There are three main classes.
 They are Warrior, Thief, and Mage.
 Each specializes in one of the three attributes.
 The Warrior's focus is Body, the Thief's Intellect, and the Mage's Willpower.

 Each class grants the PC feats.
 Also, each class can use their main attribute in a special way: they can spend 2 HP to reroll a die, 4 HP to increase a hit- to a hit or a hit to a hit+, 6 HP to turn a miss into a hit, or 8 HP to add an additional hit to a roll.
+(More on rolls, hits, misses, and HP later.)

 PCs must have at least a D8 in a class's main attribute to take that class.
 Based on your attributes, choose one of the three main classes.
 Then choose one of that class's feats.
 If none of the PC's attributes are high enough, or when playing without classes, simply skip this section and choose or roll a background.
-(PCs can always take a class after leveling up their attributes later on.)
+(PCs can take a class after leveling up their attributes later on by getting the class feat option on the XP table.)

 **Example character:** *Jane takes the Thief class, since she rolled a d8 for her INT.
 From her class, she chooses Sneak Attack.*